 - Understand how heart conditions may affect your child’s well-being during the pregnancy

-- Determine if and when intervention is necessary, including medical management of fetal arrhythmias and treating heart failure
+- Determine if and when intervention is necessary, including medical management of prenatal arrhythmias and treating heart failure

 Prenatal Cardiac Care During Pregnancy